tangled-loops/habits/README.md

+Current tasks:

+- Integrate settings form by adding user defaults, either as a table or json on user record.
+- Add sidebar toggle, animations would be cool
+- Hook up the charts to actual data
+- Incorporate idea of journal entry as an option to associate with a response

 One month of steady progress but things are slowing down because I don't have a clear vision for where things are going.